Ukraine city awaits 1st evacuees from Mariupol steel plant | Law-Order

 The AP could not immediately independently confirm the strikes.

-Hundreds of millions of dollars in military assistance has flowed into Ukraine during the war, but Russia's vast armories mean Ukraine still needs massive support.
-Zelenskyy has appealed to the West for more weapons, and tougher economic sanctions on Russia.
+Hundreds of millions of dollars in military assistance flowed into Ukraine during the war, but Russia's vast armories mean Ukraine still needs massive support.
+Zelenskyy has appealed to the West for more weapons and tougher economic sanctions on Russia.

 U.S. House Speaker Nancy Pelosi and other U.S. lawmakers visited Zelenskyy on Saturday to show American support.
 European Union energy ministers were meeting Monday to discuss a new set of sanctions, which could include restrictions on Russian oil — though Russia-dependent members of the 27-nation bloc including Hungary and Slovakia are wary of taking tough action.